Jennifer O'Dell

-Jennifer O'Dell (born November 27, 1974, in Ridgecrest, California) is an American film and television actress.
-She is best known for the role of Veronica on the television series Sir Arthur Conan Doyle's The Lost World.
+Jennifer O'Dell (born November 27, 1974) is an American actress.
+She is known for her performance in the television series Sir Arthur Conan Doyle's The Lost World (1999–2002).

 Biography

 At the age of eight, O'Dell was cast in a national candy commercial at her very first audition.
 She took a hiatus through high school to enjoy her youth, but resumed her acting career soon after graduation.
 She guest starred on a number of television series, including Beverly Hills, 90210.
-In 1999 she gained fame as the scantily-clad Veronica on The Lost World.
+In 1999 she gained fame as the scantily-clad jungle girl Veronica Layton on The Lost World.
 This role elevated her career and she has since appeared in several films and guest starred on such popular television shows as Scrubs, NCIS, and Two and a Half Men.
 She appeared in the TV series CSI: Miami episode "Nailed" as Charlene Hartford, the woman responsible for accidentally injuring the character Ryan Wolfe with a nailgun.

 She lives in Southern California and has two sons, Logan and Ledger.

 O'Dell has also been a professional photographer since 2009.